Johnylouk/cybersecurity-portfolio/reports/Technical Information Gathering/Starbucks.md

-# OSINT Challenge — "Starbucks"
+# OSINT Challenge — "Starbucks Domain"

 ## 🧭 Executive Summary
 I got a free "Venti Pumpkin Spice Latte" for checking their subdomains.
 I found one interesting but the responsible person only speaks French.
 Which subdomain I'm talking about?